 The potential for spring internship recruiting madness is over – at least temporarily.
 Earlier this week, Wall Street titans Goldman Sachs and JP Morgan announced (mercifully) that undergrad internship recruiting would move back from Sophomore spring to the fall of students’ junior years.
+So getting a financial consulting internship got just a little bit easier.

 How crazy was the idea of recruiting sophomores for roles that started over a year later?
 From the firms’ perspectives, not that much crazier than recruiting them in the fall of their junior years – a few days after most declared majors and started their finance classes.